FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 SECRETARIAL STANDARDS

-The Company complies with all applicable secretarial standards issued by the Institute of Company Secretaries of India.
+During the financial year, the Company is in compliance with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India (ICSI).

 HUMAN RESOURCES DEVELOPMENT

-Attracting, enabling and retaining talent have been the cornerstone of the Human Resource function and the results underscore the important role that human capital plays in critical strategic activities such as growth.
-A robust Talent Acquisition system enables the Company to balance unpredictable business demands with a predictable resource supply through organic and inorganic growth.
+Attracting, developing, and retaining talent remain the cornerstone of our Human Resource function, reflecting the critical role human capital plays in driving strategic initiatives such as growth.
+Our robust Talent Acquisition framework enables the Company to align unpredictable business demands with a steady supply of skilled resources, supporting both organic and inorganic growth.

-DISCLOSURE AS PER SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013
+DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has in place a policy for prevention of sexual harassment, in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
+The Company has in place a policy on Prevention of Sexual Harassment of Women at the Workplace, in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
 An Internal Complaints Committee (ICC) has been set up to redress complaints.

 All employees (permanent, contractual, temporary, trainees) are covered under this policy.
-No complaints were received during the financial year nor were any pending unresolved as on 31st March 2024.
+No complaints were received during the financial year nor were any pending unresolved complaints as on 31st March 2025.
+A policy on Prevention of Sexual Harassment of Women at the Workplace is available the website of the Company and can be accessed through the below mentioned link:

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and rules made thereunder, the Board has appointed M/s Vikash Gupta & Co., Company Secretaries, New Delhi (holding Certificate of Practice bearing No. 10785), to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board has appointed M/s.
+Vikash Gupta & Co., Practicing Company Secretaries (holding Certificate of Practice bearing No. 10785), to undertake the Secretarial Audit of the Company.

 DETAILS OF SUBSIDIARY COMPANIES, JOINT VENTURES AND ASSOCIATE COMPANIES, AND HIGHLIGHTS OF THEIR PERFORMANCE AND THEIR CONTRIBUTION TO THE OVERALL PERFORMANCE OF THE COMPANY

-Our Company had a subsidiary namely M/s Mega Airways Limited and the same was merged with our company on 09th August, 2019 by the order of honble National Company Law Tribunal of Delhi vide order no. 1257.
-Further, there was no associate company within the meaning of Section 2(6) of the Companies Act, 2013 ("Act").
+Our Company had a subsidiary namely Mega Airways Limited and the same was merged with our company on 09th August, 2019 by the order of honble National Company Law Tribunal of Delhi vide order no.1257.
+Further, there was no associate company within the meaning of Section 2(6) of the Companies Act, 2013 (Act).

 INTERNAL FINANCIAL CONTROLS